News released (in French) by the Institut de Physique (INP) of CNRS on 18 February 2020

-A team of researchers at the Centre de nanosciences et de nanotechnologies - C2N (CNRS/Université Paris-Saclay) have observed for the first time the transmission of the quantum state of electrons across a micron-scale metallic island, thanks to a mechanism which freezes the overall charge of the small island.
-Their work is published on December 6th, 2019 in Science magazine.
+A team of physicists at C2N have observed for the first time the transmission of the quantum state of an electron across a micron-scale metallic island.
+This is possible thanks to a mechanism connected to the Coulomb interaction, through which the overall charge of the micron-scale island is frozen at low temperature.

 Transmitting the quantum state of electrons across a metallic island with Coulomb interaction

 H. Duprez, E. Sivre, A. Anthore, A. Aassime, A. Cavanna, U. Gennser & F. Pierre

 Centre de Nanosciences et de Nanotechnologies – C2N (CNRS, Université Paris-Saclay)

 - Anne Anthore, Associate Professor Université de Paris at C2N